sourcecred/docs/culture/review_culture.md

 What benefits come from the changed approach?
 If you don't have clear answers to these questions, don't ask for the change.

+## Bias toward "nit-and-approve"

+If your review comments primarily suggest local, targeted changes to the proposed change, rather than large structural or directional changes, consider approving the change on your first review at the same time as leaving your comments.
+This implies that the author of the change should feel free to merge the change once they've addressed your concerns.
+This is especially useful when the comments are uncontroversial (typo fixes, small improvements), because the reviewer doesn't have to wait for you to take another look at the change and "officially" approve it before they can merge it and move on.

+Note that this requires a degree of trust.
+A reviewer should merge a change only once they believe in good faith that all comments really have been resolved, and that the author of each comment thread would not be surprised by how the feedback was received and incorporated.
+As a change author, if you prefer not to incorporate some suggestion that wasn't intended to be optional, you should probably continue the discussion rather than merging immediately.